celest-dev/website/docs/get-started.md

 :::info

-Deploying your backend is not currently available.
-You can still experiment and build your Celest backend locally.
+Deploying your backend is not currently available, but you can still experiment and build your Celest backend locally.
 We are working hard to bring backend deployment and management to you.
 Please join our [waitlist](/) to stay updated on our progress.

 :::